amplitude/amplitude-docs/content/collections/ios_sdk/en/ios-sdk-migration-guide.md

 #### setUserId

 {{partial:admonition type="warning" heading="ID length limit"}}
 The maintenance SDK uses an old SDK endpoint (`api2.amplitude.com`) which enforces no length limit for `deviceId` and `userId`.
-The latest SDK uses Amplitude's Http V2 API (`api2.amplitude.com/2/httpapi`) and requires identifiers to be at least 5 characters by default.
+The latest SDK uses Amplitude's HTTP V2 API (`api2.amplitude.com/2/httpapi`) and requires identifiers to be at least 5 characters by default.
 When you migrate to the latest SDK, set `config.minIdLength` to a smaller value if you allowed identifiers with fewer than 5 characters.
 {{/partial:admonition}}

 Setting a user ID can be invoked on `amplitude` without calling `getInstance()`.